pytorch/tutorials/intermediate_source/ddp_tutorial.rst

     def setup(rank, world_size):
         if sys.platform == 'win32':
-            # Distributed package only covers collective communications with Gloo backend, FileStore
+            # Distributed package only covers collective communications with Gloo backend and FileStore
             # on Windows platform.
-Set init_method parameter in init_process_group and point it to a
+Set init_method parameter in init_process_group to a local file.
-            # local file.
             # Example init_method="file:///f:/libtmp/some_file"
             init_method="file:///{your local file path}"